scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 	@verbatim
 	In [21]: line.write() # write out Network using native IO line.ntwk

+	@verbatim
+	In [21]: rf.Netwrok('line.ntwk') # read Network using native IO

 Frequently there is an entire directory of files that need to be analyzed.
-The function :func:`~skrf.io.general.read_all` can be used to create objects from all files quickly.
+The function :func:`~skrf.io.general.read_all` is used to create objects from all files in a directory quickly.
 Given a directory of skrf-readable files, :func:`~skrf.io.general.read_all`  returns a :class:`dict`  with keys equal to the filenames, and values equal to objects.
-To load all **skrf** objects in the ``skrf/data/`` directory,
+To load all **skrf** files in the ``skrf/data/`` directory which contain the string ``\'wr2p2\'``.

 .. ipython::